 Pantone’s color trend forecast is usually the one I look at first.
 I like looking at this one because it’s aimed at professionals, letting us know what’s coming up in fashion and every industry.
 I love the section on color influencers.
 It’s remarkable how they come up with their color trends, and how smart these people are about hues and tones!

 I especially like the names of colors, like the ones I found in Sherwin Williams color trend forecast for 2015.
-Definitely more of a consumer approach to color, which makes sense, since they’re trying to sell paint.
+Definitely more of a consumer approach to color, which makes sense, since they’re trying to sell paint to local services like www.intumescentpaintingcontractors.co.uk and individuals looking to complete a DYI project.
 I like their Chrysalis collection the best.
 They included a shade named Black Fox as an important color in the palette.
 This collection is up my alley – a darker palette full of earthy tones that are more feminine than I’m used to seeing.
 There’s a lightness to them that I like.

 Then there is the online WeConnectFashion site, with their color forecast from the Trend Council.
 Lots of jewel tones in that forecast.
 Not my favorites.
 But then I found this awesome article in the Miami Herald.
 Lots of color and contrast in this forecast, without the usual gaudiness of south Florida.
 Yet, there is still a lot of black and white, acting as anchors, steadying the color ship for people like me.